ivavay/semi-public-blog/posts/how-this-blog-was-built.md

 Figuring out how the tag system works took the most time.
 But I'm glad I got it to work the way I want to - see repo if interested.

 I don't think there's anything else I want to add to this blog.
 I mainly want it to be a word-based blog so having multiple images isn't really a priority.

-Testing if making number lists work

-1. One
-2. Two